Zavkhan Province: Climate

 Zavkhan has some of the coldest winter temperatures in Mongolia.
 It has even been known to snow in summer.
 In Tosontsengel, the largest sum in Zavkhan, winter temperatures as low as −52.9 °C (−63.2 °F) have been recorded.
 That sum also holds the record for the highest mean sea level barometric pressure ever recorded on Earth 1085.7 hPa, measured on 19 December 2001.

 Most precipitation falls in the summer months as rain, with some snow in the adjacent months of May and September.
 Winters are typically very dry.

 Wildlife

-Aside from having massive livestock populations, Zavkhan's broad ecological regions and deep forests are home to a diverse population of wildlife: Gobi bears, Mongolian khulans, wild boars, spotted deers, argali, wild goats, ibexes, Mongolian wolves, Corsac foxes, marmots, mongooses, Eurasian lynxes, hares, and both Mongolian and goitered gazelle.
+Aside from having massive livestock populations, Zavkhan's broad ecological regions and deep forests are home to a diverse population of wildlife: Gobi bears, Mongolian khulans, wild boars, spotted deer, argali, wild goats, ibexes, Mongolian wolves, Corsac foxes, marmots, mongooses, Eurasian lynxes, hares, and both Mongolian and goitered gazelle.

 Many forest, mountain and migratory birds can be found in the aimag, including rare snowcocks and bobwhites, as well as swans, vultures, falcons and hawks.

 Fishing is a popular pastime in Zavkhan.
 Khar Nuur and Bayan Nuur lakes are rich with fish, and many of the hundreds of smaller rivers throughout the province provide decent fishing.